evelthon/mac-laboratory/README.md

 ## Purpose
-Create a mac with the following characteristics:
+Configure your iMac with the following characteristics:
 - Set desired computer name
 - Restart on freeze
 - Disable sleep command in Apple Menu and remove from Login window.